Asian stock markets follow Wall St up as omicron fears ease - NewsBreak

 Asian stock markets follow Wall St up as omicron fears ease

-BEIJING — (AP) — Asian stock markets rose Friday after Wall Street hit a new high as fears of the coronavirus's omicron variant eased.
+Asian stock market s rose Friday after Wall Street hit a new high as fears of the coronavirus's omicron variant eased.

 Tokyo, Hong Kong and Sydney advanced.
 Shanghai declined.